 20. Students may take courses on a class-only basis (i.e. not for credit), with the agreement of the course organiser, and the approval of the Director of Teaching or delegated nominee (e.g. Programme Director or Student Adviser), or supervisor.
 Decisions will be based on the overall load (credit and non-credit bearing) on the student in the year.
-Students may not take more than 40 additional credits in any year.
+Students may not take more than 40 additional credits in any year, except with the permission of the Head of College.